JaimeHyland/Mellifera/README.md

 The online shop will be associated with a real (though temporary) and relevant Facebook page, formatted as far as possible in the site's livery.

 ### Custom 404 page
-Any attempt by any sort of user to enter a non-existent page within the site will bring them to a custom 404 page consistent with the on-line shop's livery.
+Any attempt by any sort of user to enter a non-existent page within the site will bring them to a simple custom 404 page consistent with the on-line shop's livery.

 ### Newsletter signup option
-The site will include a custom newsletter sign-up page.
+The site includes a custom newsletter sign-up page.

 ### Ecommerce strategy/business model
-The description of the site owner's ecommerce business model is already largely in place on this readme (see above).
+The description of the site owner's ecommerce business model is already largely in place on this readme (see [Credits and sources](#credits-and-sources)).
 The description is dominated by an account of the owner's marketing strategy.

 ### DEBUG mode
 The DEBUG mode of the program will be guaranteed to be false in its deployed state, either via a Heroku-side Config Var or by setting the DEBUG setting in the settings.py file to 'False'.